planetlabs/radiometric_normalization/README.md

 ## Example Usage

-The example below demonstrates the generation of per-band linear transformations that will normalize a candidate image to the mean values of a set of reference images.
+The example below demonstrates the generation of per-band linear transformations that will normalize a candidate image to a reference image.
 The candidate and reference images must be 16-bit.
-Additionally, all of the reference images in the set must have the same number and order bands and pixel dimensions as the candidate image.
+Additionally, both the candidate and the reference images must have the same number and order of bands and the pixel dimensions should be identical.

 `candidate_path` is a string specifying the location of the candidate image on disk. `reference_paths` is a list of strings, each specifying the location of a reference image on disk. `transformations` is a list of tuples, each specifying the gain (first entry) and offset (second entry) that will normalize the respective band of the candidate image.